 Please do not attempt to repair any dislodged gullies or manhole covers yourself as this is extremely hazardous.

 Instead, report any highway defects, including damage to the highway surface caused by flooding, directly to us and we will respond as urgently as possible.
-Please call Streetpride at Derby City Council on 0333 200 6981 or email email@example.com to report any highway safety issues.
+Please call Streetpride at Derby City Council on 0333 200 6981 or report online any highway safety issues.